 - Diversification: Holding physical gold in an IRA can add another level of diversification to a retirement portfolio.
 Gold’s low correlation to traditional assets such as stocks and bonds may help reduce overall portfolio risk and volatility, providing another layer of safety and protection against adverse market movements.

 - Protection from inflation: The gold market has long been viewed as an effective hedge against inflation due to its intrinsic worth and its limited supply.
-While currency that is paper may be less valuable over time but the purchasing power of gold remains in constant use during times of high inflation.
-This helps to protect the wealth of people during tough economic times.
+While paper currencies may become worth less over time, gold’s purchasing power remains in constant use during times of high inflation, thereby helping to safeguard assets during times of economic uncertainty.

 - Currency risk protection: Gold can serve as an invaluable hedge in times of economic instability and currency fluctuation and including it in an IRA is a way of safeguarding investors against currency devaluation risks as well as geopolitical concerns.

 - Store of value: Physical gold held in an IRA can provide investors with peace of mind regarding financial market instability.
 When markets experience periods of turbulence, physical gold can act as a store of value, protecting an investor’s retirement savings.

 Holding Physical Gold in an IRA: Possible Consequences